RoadieHQ/marketing-site/content/docs/getting-started/install-github-app/index.md

 ℹ️ &nbsp;If you are not an owner of your GitHub organization, you will need to ask an owner to approve the App installation and then contact us to enable the App.

-Roadie will ingest any `catalog-info.yaml` files added to your Github repos.
-If you'd like to have more granular control (e.g. you don't want to call them catalog-info.yaml) over what files Roadie should ingest, go to the [GitHub discovery docs](/docs/integrations/github-discovery/).
+Roadie will ingest files called: `catalog-info.yaml` by default without any configuration.
+If they are added to your repositories after you finished the installation of the github app.To have more granular control (e.g. you don't want to call them catalog-info.yaml) over what files Roadie should ingest, go to the [GitHub discovery docs](/docs/integrations/github-discovery/).

 If you used Backstage before and you already have `catalog-info.yaml` files in your repos please go to the [initial discovery](/docs/integrations/initial-github-discovery) docs.